Max-Sum/mergerfs-tools/README.md

 All of these suplimental tools are self contained Python3 apps.
 Make sure you have Python 3 installed and either run `make install` or copy the file to `/usr/local/bin` or wherever you keep your binarys and make it executable (chmod +x).

+## ADVANCED COPY / MOVE

+This fork version uses `advcpmv` instead of `rsync`.
+This could help the performance on poor CPU machines.
+To build and install `advcpmv`, refer to [jarun/advcpmv](https://github.com/jarun/advcpmv).

 ## TOOLS
 ### mergerfs.ctl